wandb/docs/docs/guides/app/features/panels/weave/intro.md

 ### Weave Expression

-Weave Expressions allow the user to query the data stored in W&B - from runs, to artifacts, to models, to tables, and more!
+Use Weave Expressions to query the data stored in W&B - from runs, to artifacts, to models, to tables, and more!
 The most common Weave Expression is generated from logging a Table,`wandb.log({"predictions":<MY_TABLE>})`, and will look like this:

 ![](/images/weave/basic_weave_expression.png)